Statistical and economic evaluation of forecasts in electricity markets: beyond RMSE and MAE: Empirical results

 \subsection{Profits}

-Let us first analyze the level of profits across the years.
-The BESS income depends on the price spread within a day and the ability to select the charging and discharging hours, which in turn builds upon the quality of forecasts.
-In order to disentangle these two features, we calculate first the profits of a BESS under the assumption of known future prices.
+The BESS income depends on the price spread within a day and the ability to select the charging and discharging hours.
+To disentangle these two features, we calculate first the profits of a BESS under the assumption of known future prices.
 The outcomes are called Oracle and are presented in the first column of Table \ref{tab:profit}.
 Next, we consider the income of a storage utility that uses imperfect forecasts from the pool in its decision process.
 Table \ref{tab:profit} presents descriptive statistics of profits per 1 MWh of traded electricity.

-For both systems, BESS-a and BESS-b, the findings indicate a strong correlation between profit levels and general electricity prices.
-In 2020, with relatively low prices, storage utilities found it difficult to generate any profit.
-In a case of known prices, BESS-a achieved 6.23 EUR/MWh, whereas BESS-b managed only 1.70 EUR/MWh.
-The average income level is even lower when the imperfect forecasts are used.
-In such a case, the average earnings decreased to 3.38 EUR/MWh and 0.24 EUR/MWh, respectively.
-On the contrary, in 2022 when the electricity prices reached their peak, the Oracle profits jumped to 143.18 EUR/MWh for the BESS-a system.
+For both systems, BESS-a and BESS-b, {the results reveal a strong dependence of profitability on the analyzed year.
+In 2020, when electricity prices were relatively low and stable (with an average level of 30.47 and a standard deviation of 17.5), storage operators faced limited profit opportunities.
+Under perfect foresight, BESS-a achieved an average profit of 1.42 EUR/MWh, while BESS-b generated losses of -2.98 EUR/MWh.
+When imperfect price forecasts were used, average profits declined further to -1.46 EUR/MWh and -4.48 EUR/MWh, respectively.
+In contrast, in 2022 -- when electricity prices peaked and exhibited substantial volatility (with the mean price increasing to 235.46 and the standard deviation exceeding 140) -- profit opportunities increased markedly.
+Under the Oracle benchmark, profits for the BESS-a system jumped to 91.88 EUR/MWh.}

 Furthermore, when evaluating both types of systems, it's apparent that BESS-a generates greater profits compared to BESS-b.
 When the battery can be charged or discharged within one hour, it allows for achieving a lower buy- and higher sell price.
 Hence, the profits of Oracle and the average income of the pool decrease together with the battery power rating.